framely/community/docs/reference/annotations/valuerec.md

 :::
 ::::

 In OpenCUI, each skill is abstraction of a function with conversational behavior defined on top of it, including its input parameters.
 Each skill has a return.
 When a skill has a return type of multivalued target slot type, we can use it as source for value recommendation for the slot.
-To specify the list of candidates via user interaction, you just need to active intern based source configuration
+To specify the list of candidates via user interaction, you just need to active intern based source configuration and proceed with specifying what skill you want, and how to initialize some of it slots before we acttive the skill to get candidate list.

 ::: thumbnail
 ![value rec source](/images/annotation/valuerec/valuerec_source.png)
 :::
-and proceed with specifying what skill you want, and how to initialize some of it slots before we acttive the skill to get candidate list.

 When number of servable options for the target slot is not that much, you can instead directly specify it via code expression.
 In code expression, you can call out to service functions like ` function()` or `function(input: slot!!)`, and optionally apply some post-processing in Kotlin.
 If the service function is implemented to return only up-to-date options, then you will offer dynamic suggestions.
-But you can even specify a static list if it makes business sense, for example,
+But you can even specify a static list if it makes business sense, for example:
 ```kotlin
 listOf(Color.Red, Color.Black)
 ```
-This will Offer two colors for user to choose from.
+This will offer two colors for the user to choose from.

 ### Display